snakers4/cft-contest-2018/src/article.md

 BiGRU seq2seq + tuning + heavy decoder +   CORRECT train / psedo augs | >92.5% | 0.5%+ | `(****)`

 - `(*)` Most likely we just did not invest enough time into this, but the target of the base pipeline base different, so we abandoned the idea;
-- `(**)` Whereas the fattest reasonable BiGRU model trained for 15-20 hours, this would train for at least a week on one GPU to achieve similar result;
+- `(**)` Whereas the biggest reasonable BiGRU model trained for 15-20 hours, this would train for at least a week on one GPU to achieve similar result;
 - `(***)` LR decay mostly, MOAR layers!;
 - `(****)` Two time we made errors when generating augmented data.
 At first I mixed 2 columns (source and target) in 50% of cases - and the model trained a bit better at first.
 Then I forgot to change target labels when augmenting the data